Battery Guide

 • Pin configuration

-If the connector doesn't match, the battery may not fit your emergency lighting fitting.
+If the connector does not match, the battery may not fit your emergency lighting fitting.

 Step 6: Check the Manufacturer Part Number